LBruni98/ZSL-The-Climate-Menace/README.md

 ### Schedule

--Monday 2nd-Sunday 8th: Create Idea for project
+-Monday 2nd October -Sunday 8th October: Create Idea for project

--Monday 9th- Sunday 15th: Create Pitch for project
+-Monday 9th October - Sunday 15th October: Create Pitch for project

 -Monday 16th October: First Review

--Monday 16th- Sunday 29th: Develop demo for app and design product design document
+-Monday 16th October - Sunday October 29th: Develop demo for app and design product design document

 -Monday 30th October: Second Review

 -Tuesday 7th November: Final Presentation

-#### Monday 2nd- 8th
+#### Monday 2nd October - 8th October
 We first started with a 1 hour sprint to put our ideas together, we began brainstorming ideas of what the main gameplay of the game would be.
 We decided to go with an item finding game where the user would have to find certain items in environments, which would give the user information based on each item (how greenhouse gases are created by the item etc.).
 We also decided on a main menu where the user would be able to decide which environment they would be using (this would depend on the environment table they are at in the ZSL session).
 We then spent the rest of the week fine tuning this idea and creating concepts of how the app interface would look.
 In our second sprint on the 5th we then decided on the aesthetic of the app, we decided upon using a comic book style as we felt that would be appealing for the children using the app.

 Tasks for 9th-15th